totalspectrum/p2_vga_text/README.txt

 VGA TILE DRIVER
-- Revision c: Fixed a bug with vsync polarity
+- Revision 0.4: Fixed a bug with vsync polarity
-- Revision b: Added 1028x768 support and polarity
+- Revision 0.3: Added 1028x768 support and polarity
-- Revision a: Started work on ANSI escape codes
+- Revision 0.2: Started work on ANSI escape codes

 This is a simple VGA tile driver.
 It's still a work in progress.